Youth in the Dominican Republic: Employment

 Youth face difficulties when entering the labor market and have unemployment rates considerably higher than adults.
 In 2008, youth ages 10–24 represented 24% of the total labor force in the Dominican Republic, and 43% of the total unemployed population.
 Unemployment in the Dominican Republic appears to be in a slight but steady increase of 14.3 percent since 2010.
 An unbalanced market of supply and demand limits the number of jobs available to youth.
 Skill gaps prove to be another obstacle to the youth and jobs are too complex for youth just out of high school or college.
 The lack of counseling services available to youth often prohibit them from obtaining jobs.

 Over 75% of the youth labor force is concentrated in five activities: wholesale and retail trade, other services, manufacturing, hotels, bars and restaurants, and agriculture.
 Agriculture is the primary source of employment for youth in rural areas while wholesale and retail trade is the primary source of employment for youth in urban areas.
 Self-employment is also a popular option among all age groups in the Dominican Republic.
 It has increased from 34% in 1991 to about 43% in 2011, leading to a measured increase in familiarity and comfort when working.
 The labor force participation is lower among young women due to gender stereotypes, which causes them to rely on self-employment.
 In 2007, the average wage for women was 87% of the average wage for men.

 One program available for youth trying to find employment is "Quesqueya believes in you" or NEO in the Dominican Republic, which is a program designed to increase job opportunities for low-income people, aged 15–29, living in urban areas of thirteen of the country's provinces.
-Another program available is Espacios para Emprender (EpE), which is designed to equip 14-17 year old adolescents with the strategies required to find a job or establish a micro-enterprise.
+Another program available is Espacios para Emprender (EpE), which is designed to equip 14–17 year old adolescents with the strategies required to find a job or establish a micro-enterprise.

 Work and education, combined early in life, often burden youth.
 Some youth believe that relocating to a larger city would benefit them and provide more opportunity in the work force.

 Crime

 In 2011, poverty levels were around 40.4%, compared to 32% in 2000.
 The World Bank 2006 study conducted a study on youth violence in the Caribbean and the primary motivation identified for committing a crime was the desire to escape poverty.
 The scarcity of resources may push young people into unsustainable and dangerous survival activities often creating violent neighborhoods.
-In Latin America and the Caribbean, it is estimated that over 50% of the population between 12–24 years is at-risk in participating in illegal and dangerous activities.
+In Latin America and the Caribbean, it is estimated that over 50% of the population between 12 and 24 years is at-risk in participating in illegal and dangerous activities.